 We planned activities to have fun and raise money for Children in Need, including a non-uniform day with a colourful/spotty theme and the opportunity to watch Disney animation movies at break times, with a small admission fee to raise funds for this worthwhile charity.

-Thank you to all the children who brought donations on the day.
+Thank you to all the children who brought donations on the day, raising £226 for Children in Need.
 Well done to all the children in the School Council for organising such a successful day.

 Please click on the first image below to view our gallery of Children in Need photos.